redstrate/Physis/README.md

 Documentation is availavble online at [docs.xiv.zone](https://docs.xiv.zone/docs/physis).
 It's automatically updated as new commits are pushed to the main branch.

+C# projects can use [PhysisSharp](https://github.com/redstrate/PhysisSharp) which exposes Physis in C#.

-Non-Rust projects can use [libphysis](https://github.com/~redstrate/libphysis) which exposes Physis functionality under a C API.
+C/C++ projects (or anything that can interface with C libraries) can use [libphysis](https://github.com/redstrate/libphysis) which exposes Physis functionality under a C API.

 ## Building